About Meretz UK

-Meretz UK is a membership led organisation that is part of the worldwide Meretz Movement.
-It represents a platform of Social Democracy, Civil Libertarianism, Green Environmental Issues, Progressive Labour Zionism, Peace and at times Secularism (although it defends rights of Jewish religious women for example).
+Meretz UK is a membership-led organisation that is part of the worldwide Meretz Movement.
+It represents a platform of social democracy, civil libertarianism, environmental issues, progressive labour Zionism, gender equality, LGBT issues, peace and secularism – while defending the rights of religious women and religious minorities.

 The parent Meretz Party of Israel is an amalgamation of earlier movements, which include the former movements Ratz headed by Shulamit Aloni (Israeli Civil Rights Movement), MAPAM (United Workers Party), Shinui (Change Party), and the early 20th century Poale Zion (Workers of Zion).
 Some former and current members of Peace Now were and are also members of Meretz.
 It is affiliated with the HaShomer HaTzair movement.

-Tamar Zandberg was elected party chair on 22 March 2018, winning 71 percent of votes cast.
-On 27 June 2019 the party’s 1,000-member convention voted for Nitzan Horowitz to replace Zandberg as party chair.
-Horowitz, a former MK, defeated Zandberg by a margin of 54 to 46 percent of votes cast.
+On 27 June 2019 the party’s 1,000-member convention voted for Nitzan Horowitz as party chair.
+Horowitz, a former MK, defeated the previous leader, Tamar Zandberg, by a margin of 54 to 46 percent of votes cast.
 He is the first openly gay leader of an Israeli political party.
+Tamar Zandberg was elected chair on 22 March 2018, winning 71 percent of votes cast.

-During her fifteen-month term as leader, Zandberg went on to retain her seat at the head of the Meretz list in general elections held on 9 April 2019.
+During her fifteen-month term as leader, Zandberg retained her seat at the head of the Meretz list in general elections held on 9 April 2019.
 In those polls Meretz declined from five to four seats, though the new cohort – chosen from a list directly elected in open primaries by party members – was praised for its quality and diversity.
 Zandberg took over as party leader from Zehava Gal-On, who had served in that role since February 2012.
-The current Meretz MKs are: Zandberg, Ilan Gilon, Michal Rozin and Issawi Freij.
+The three other elected MKs were Ilan Gilon, Michal Rozin and Issawi Freij.

-Meretz Israel brought the first Palestinian Israeli woman Mrs. Hussniya Jabara into parliament in 1999 and Yossi Beilin, who was party leader 2004-8, was one of the key people involved in the Oslo negotiations and the Geneva Initiative.
-As of 2009, one the three Meretz parliamentarians, Nitzan Horowitz, was the only openly gay member of parliament MK in Israel.
+Furthermore, Yossi Beilin, who was party leader 2004-8, was pivotal to the Oslo negotiations and the Geneva Initiative.
+In 2009 Meretz MK (and now party leader) Nitzan Horowitz became the only openly gay member of parliament MK in Israel.
 His two colleagues, also bastions of moral integrity in the Knesset, were the then-party leader Jumas Haim Oron and Ilan Gilon.